Kevin-Menezes/Grocery-Billing/README.md

 - Download the project files on your PC/Laptop.
 - Go to the folder where you saved the files and open cmd there.
 - Type "javac GroceryBilling.java".
 Then press Enter.
 - Then type "appletviewer GroceryBilling.java".
+Press Enter.
 - Now you can follow the video and navigate through the project.

 <br/>